alexmunozviso/map671-fp/README.md

 The following step was to create a field containing unique values for each of the three layers so they can be joined later.
 I calculated a new field called 'Id' and filled with unique values (1,2,3,4,5,...) using the expression *$Id* in the field calculator expression box.

+At this point, I considered that the processing of the Bigfoot sightings database was concluded.
+I exported it as a GeoJSON and made its CRS ESRI: 102008 (North America Albers Equal Area Conic).

-Using these fields, it is possible to join the Bigfoot data to the state/county layers.
+Using the recently created 'Id' fields, it is possible to join the Bigfoot data to the state/county layers.
 The operation is done using the 'Join Attributes by Location (Summary)' tool.
 In Fig. 5 you can see the values given to the tool to produce a field containing the number of Bigfoot sightings per state/county.

 ![Figure 5](https://github.com/alexmunozviso/map671-fp/blob/main/img/fig5.png)
 *Fig. 5: View of the values given to the'Join Attributes by Location (Summary)' tool for processing.*

-However the field obtained in the previous operation is not complete.
+The field obtained in the previous operation is not complete.
 The states/counties with no sightings reports appear as having *NULL* values.
 To change these for zeros, I operated the following expression in the field calculator (see also Fig. 6):

     if("Id_count" is null, 0, "Id_count")